Git WTFS

 If you only see the two lines corresponding to origin, and not the two lines corresponding to skeleton, then Git doesn’t know where to find the skeleton repo.

-To fix this, run:
+To fix this, run the command below:

 git remote add skeleton https://github.com/Berkeley-CS61B/skeleton-fa24.git